mardeldev/bank-challenge-public/README.md

 ### Requirements

-* You should be able to interact with your code via the JavaScript console.
-(You don't need to implement a command line interface that takes input from STDIN.)
+* Results of your code should display via the JavaScript console.
+(NB: You don't need to implement a command line interface that takes user input from STDIN.)
 * Deposits, withdrawal.
 * Account statement (date, credit or debit amount, balance) printing.
 * Data can be kept in memory (it doesn't need to be stored to a database or anything).